Protect against Cyber Attacks

 - Flexible Options: Study at the pace that works for you, evenings on campus, fully online, or in the blended format that combines on-campus and online learning.
 Courses begin fall, spring, and summer; online courses have two starts per term.

 - Track Record: Learn from the best—BU MET’s Department of Computer Science was established in 1979 and is the longest-running computer science department at BU.
-Over its four decades, the department has played an important role in the emergence of IT at the University and throughout the region.
+Over the course of its existence, the department has played an important role in the emergence of IT at the University and throughout the region.

 Master the Tools to Excel in Computer Information Systems

-The Security concentration is part of BU MET’s Master of Science in Computer Information Systems (MSCIS).
+The Cybersecurity concentration is part of BU MET’s MS in Computer Information Systems (MSCIS) degree program.
 BU’s industry-leading MSCIS curriculum combines in-depth technical skills and emerging technology management.
-The concentration in Security provides thorough knowledge of emerging security threats and solutions to prepare technical leaders to identify, develop, and implement highly secure systems and networks that support organizational goals.
+The concentration in Cybersecurity provides thorough knowledge of emerging security threats and solutions to prepare technical leaders to identify, develop, and implement highly secure systems and networks that support organizational goals.
 Graduates are prepared for careers as information security analysts, system analysts, or information system leaders, among others.

-BU MET’s Computer Information Systems master’s degree prepares you for jobs that are seeing faster-than-average growth and excellent salaries.
-According to the U.S. Bureau of Labor Statistics, the median annual wage for computer and information systems managers (for instance) is more than $146,000.
-And with seven concentrations, the Computer Information Systems master’s encompasses several other fast-growing and well-paid segments of the IT job market, providing the foundation for work as an application analyst, data analyst, data scientist, cybersecurity analyst, IT consultant, network and computer systems administrator, computer systems analyst, database administrator, and many other integral positions in an organization.
+With eight concentrations, the Computer Information Systems master’s encompasses a number of fast-growing and well-paid segments of the IT job market, providing the foundation for work as an application analyst, computer and information systems manager, data analyst, data scientist, cybersecurity analyst, IT consultant, network and computer systems administrator, computer systems analyst, database administrator, and many other integral positions in an organization.

 Graduate with Expertise

-In addition to the learning outcomes derived from Metropolitan College’s Computer Information Systems master’s degree program, the concentration in Security will equip you with:
+In addition to the learning outcomes derived from Metropolitan College’s Computer Information Systems master’s degree program, the concentration in Cybersecurity will equip you with:

 Certificate-to-Degree Pathway

-You can also earn the master’s in Computer Information Systems with a concentration in Security by completing the BU MET Graduate Certificate in Information Technology and Graduate Certificate in Information Security, plus two additional courses: Introduction to Probability and Statistics (MET CS 546) and either Information Structures with Java (MET CS 520) or Information Structures with Python (MET CS 521).
-An alternative path is to complete the Graduate Certificate in Information Technology and Graduate Certificate in Digital Forensics, plus MET CS 546, MET CS 520 or MET CS 521, and two additional courses: IT Security Policies and Procedures (MET CS 684), and Enterprise Cyber Security (MET CS 695).
+You can also earn the master’s in Computer Information Systems with a concentration in Cybersecurity by completing the BU MET Graduate Certificate in Information Technology and Graduate Certificate in Information Security, plus one additional course—either Information Structures with Java (MET CS 520) or Information Structures with Python (MET CS 521).
 Students currently enrolled in a graduate certificate who are interested in transitioning into a master’s degree should contact their academic advisor to declare their interest in this pathway.
 A new master’s degree application is not required.
 Connect with a graduate admissions advisor at csadmissions@bu.edu to learn more about this option.

 Master’s in Computer Information Systems Curriculum

-Students who are declaring an MSCIS concentration in Security must complete the core and required concentration courses.
+Students must complete the core courses and Cybersecurity concentration requirements.

 Core Courses